-- Illumination: Standard illumination.
-Try to ensure that the front surface of the targets are glare-free. - Requirements: The Athlete must be able to localize the Random Dot E card that contains the hidden E, 5 out of 6 times.
+- Illumination: Standard illumination try to ensure that the front surface of the targets are glare-free. - Requirements: The Athlete must be able to localize the Random Dot E card that contains the hidden E or the hidden Smile, 5 out of 6 times.
 NO head tilting or turning is permitted.

-Procedure for verbal and no-verbal Athletes:
+Procedure for verbal and non-verbal Athletes:

-- 1. Place the polaroid glasses on the Athletes face, over habitual correction if worn. (fig. 1) Present the letter E to the athlete and ask the Athlete to describe what they see.
-If they have difficulty verbalizing it, point to the E and say, "This is an E" or "Eeee." - 2.
-Next, hold up the model E card next to the stereo blank card at 40 cm.
+- 1. Place the polaroid glasses on the Athletes face, over habitual correction if worn. (fig. 1) Present the demonstrate letter E or Smile to the athlete and ask the Athlete to describe what they see.
+If they have difficulty verbalizing it, point to the E and say, "This is an E" or "Eeee" or point to the Face and say "Smile". - 2.
+Next, hold up the model card next to the stereo blank card at 40 cm.
 (16 inches).
-Ask the Athlete where the E is.
+Ask the Athlete where the E or the smile is.
 If the athlete can correctly locate the model from the blank at least in 2 out of 3 trials, move to the actual testing. - 3.
 Present the stereo blank and the test plate next to each other.
 Make sure when presenting the Stereo E, the figure shows the word "raised" at the top. (fig. 2) Try to hold the cards at the same level in a fronto-parallel plane.
 Try to make sure lighting is equal on the front surface of the test plates.
 Ask the athlete to locate the card with the E on it. - 4.
 Once they localize the correct card, switch the cards behind your back and then present them again to the Athlete.
 Ask them to indicate where the E is located. (fig. 3) - 5.
 Repeat step 4 a total of 6 times, switching them behind your back each time.
-Try to randomize the position of the E. - 6.
+Try to randomize the position of the hidden object. - 6.
 Refer if the athlete had less than 5 correct responses out of 6 trials. - Record: The number of trials the Athlete correctly responded to out of 6.
-If the athlete correctly identified the stereo E in at least 5 out of 6 trials they pass the test.
+Check if the test used was the Random Dot E (RDE) or the Smile test (PASS).
+If the athlete correctly identified the hidden E or smile in at least 5 out of 6 trials they pass the test.
 Stereoacuity is based on test distance used: 504 seconds of arc at 50 cm or 630 seconds of arc at 40 cm.